d-bl/MAE-gf/docs/variants.md

 The same way as with the roseground, variants can be made by changing the corners, indicated with purple dots in the picture above.

 ### Changing sides
 The little snowflake has two stitches on each side, indicated with a big yellow dot on the picture above.
-Some variants benefit with an extra pin between the pairs 1 and 2, and 3 and 4, indicated with a small yellow dot.
+Some variants benefit with an extra pin between the pairs 1 and 2, and 3 and 4.

 [p-snowcorner]: ../images/variants/g-snowcorner.png "little snowflake crossed"